Kindie rock

-Kindie rock, otherwise known as "kindie" or "family music" is a style of children's music that “melds the sensibility of the singer-songwriter with themes aimed at kids under 10.”
+Kindie rock, kindie or family music is a style of children's music that "melds the sensibility of the singer-songwriter with themes aimed at kids under 10."
 Many popular kindie rock artists first gained fame as adult performers, including Dan Zanes and They Might Be Giants.
 The term was first coined by Salon.com writer Scott Lamb in 2006, and has gained in popularity since.
 Although its original name implies a rock music style, kindie has never been purely rock music, instead encompassing innumerable musical styles.
 In recent years, artists have increasingly used the less specific term "kindie music" or "kindie."
-Playtime Playlist, a kindie directory website, notes that the term kindie “comes from merging of ‘Kid’ and ‘Independent’” and that kindie is differentiated from conventional children's music by the way that “artists are free to make music that comes straight from their heart and isn't bound by commercial formulaic rules.”
+Playtime Playlist, a kindie directory website, notes that the term kindie "comes from merging of 'Kid' and 'Independent'" and that kindie is differentiated from conventional children's music by the way that "artists are free to make music that comes straight from their heart and isn't bound by commercial formulaic rules."
 As pointed out by Stefan Shepard of the kindie music blog Zooglobble, kindie artists' primary aim is to make child-oriented music with the same care and thought as adult music.
 It is also defined by its opposition to "mainstream" or commercial children's music.
-Community is also an important part of the modern kindie scene, as exemplified by the biannual Kindiecomm conference and the yearly Hootenanny gathering.
+Community is also an important part of the modern kindie scene, as exemplified by the biannual KindieComm conference and the yearly Hootenanny gathering.

 History

-Pre-1970s
+Early 20th century

 If one takes the precepts of Stefan Shepard's Kindie Manifesto as a working definition for kindie music, then it is clear that kindie has existed since at least the early 20th century, with folk singers such as Lead Belly and Woody Guthrie performing and writing many children's songs throughout their career.
 Music hall was also a source of children's music in the past, but folk singers remained the main proponents of independent kids' music throughout the early to mid 20th century.
 Jim Copp and Ed Brown were an exception to this rule, with their many quirky keyboard-based albums throughout the 1950s and '60s influencing numerous artists in the years to come.

-1970s–1990s - The early years of children's folk music
+1970s–1990s

-During the 1970s, ‘80s and ‘90s, the field of music for children became more popular in the 1970s and '80s, due largely to the advent of music-based children's television shows such as The Bugaloos and Sesame Street.
+During the 1970s, '80s and '90s, the field of music for children became more popular in the 1970s and '80s, due largely to the advent of music-based children's television shows such as The Bugaloos and Sesame Street.
 Artists who were separate from television also proliferated, with Canadian Raffi selling millions of albums, while other artists such as Barry Louis Polisar gained popularity and toured widely.
 Many other artists who still perform for children today began performing in the 1980s and '90s, including Bill Harley and Cathy Fink & Marcy Marxer.